 - With one hand, gently open the folds of skin — called the labia — around the opening of your vagina.

-- Once the applicator is inside, push the inner part of the tube through the outer part of the tube.
+- Once the applicator is inside, push the inner part of the applicator tube up through the outer part of the tube.
 Then, pull the outer tube out of your vagina (both parts of the applicator should come out).

 It’s generally recommended that you change your tampon every 4 to 8 hours or when it’s saturated with blood.
 You can tell when it’s saturated because you’ll see staining on your underwear.